dsalazarCazanhas/notdotfiles/README.md

-This aren't dotfiles, it's a repo of random stuf that might be usefull.
+This aren't dotfiles, it's a repo of random stuff that might be usefull.
 God Bless U!